 Despite its rich history in traditional medicine and strong nutritional profile, until recently very little scientific clinical studies had been conducted on Amla.

-That changed five years ago when the makes of Capros® committed to spend millions of dollars on human clinical studies on their patented Capros Amla ingredient.
+That changed several years ago when the makes of Capros® committed to spend millions of dollars on human clinical studies on their patented Capros Amla ingredient.